Pancreatic Neuroendocrine Tumor Histological Features

 Characterized by Zollinger-Ellison Syndrome caused by excess secretion of gastrin.
 Zollinger-Ellison syndrome causes diarrhea and peptic-ulcers.
 Patients with Zollinger-Ellison syndrome may also develop gastric carcinoid as a result of prolonged gastrin hypersecretion (over production).
 Patients frequently have liver and lymph node metastasis at diagnosis.
 Gastrinomas occur mainly in the duodenum and pancreas.
 When Gastrinomas occur in the duodenum they are frequently associated with MEN1.
 All patients with Zollinger-Ellison Syndrome should be screened for MEN1.

-Characterized by hypersecretion of glucagon which causes skin rash, diabetes, and weight loss.
+Characterized by hypersecretion of a glucose secretion-regulating hormone, which causes skin rash, diabetes, and weight loss.
 Glucagonomas occur mainly in the pancreas, are typically large, and are highly metastatic.
 Glucagonoma is rarely associated with MEN1.

 Characterized by hypersecretion of Vasoactive Intestinal Peptide (VIP) which causes Verner-Morrison Syndrome.
 Symptoms of Verner-Morrison Syndrome include severe watery diarrhea, which can be life threatening.